hms-dbmi-cellenics/worker/README.md

 ## Deployment

-The API is deployed as a Helm chart to an AWS-managed Kubernetes cluster and runs on a Fargate-managed node.
+The worker is deployed as a Helm chart to an AWS-managed Kubernetes cluster and runs on a Fargate-managed node.
 The Helm chart template for the worker is located in `chart-infra/` folder.

  The deployment of the worker is handled by the cluster Helm operator and the [worker Github Actions workflow](https://github.com/hms-dbmi-cellenics/worker/blob/master/.github/workflows/ci.yaml).